atedstone/gnssice/README.md

-# DGPS Processing with Python

-Andrew Tedstone 2012-14 and 2022, based on previous documentation by Andrew Sole and Ian Bartholomew, plus workflow approach by Matt King (U.Newcastle, now U.Tasmania).
+# GNSSIce - Processing of differential GNSS observations from ice sheets and glaciers

+This package provides functionality to kinematically process differential GNSS/GPS observations collected on moving ice (using TRACK), and to post-process them to yield displacements and velocities.

+## Credits

+* Andrew Tedstone 2012-2014 and 2022.
+* Developed from previous processing routines written by Matt King, Andrew Sole, Ian Bartholomew.

 ## Summary of workflow